-The mana cost of a nonland card is indicated by the mana symbols printed on its upper-right corner.
-The mana cost of a land card or a token is 0.
+The mana cost of a nonland card is indicated by the mana symbols printed on its upper right corner.
+The mana cost of a land card, token, or face-down creature is 0.
 See rule 203, "Mana Cost."

 Mana Pool